 - Detach from outcome.
 Do things because they are the right thing to do.
 Do not do things for the reward, acknowledgement or acceptance.

-- Without any investment in control or power over others.
-Authenticity and true fulfilment does not come from dominion over others.
+- Doing things without any investment in control or power over others.
+Authenticity and true fulfillment does not come from dominion over others.
 If people want to be led by us because they believe in what we stand for and what are doing, that is different.
 It is through the act of doing, not exercising dominion that we find people looking to us.

 The Wake of a Boat